Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 Now I will continue this teaching by sharing with you just a very little of “alternative” history; there is much more than I could possibly write in this brief teaching.
 Alternative history is history not generally taught or accepted by traditional, mainstream historians, but it is not necessarily history that is untrue.

 Mainstream secular history informs us that the people known as the Celts first arrived in the southern British Isles (biblical Tarshish?) around 600 BC.
 Those historians inform us that the Celts “probably” came from Spain or Portugal, but they cannot be certain of their origins.
-There is some indication that a “branch” of the Celts were living in Galatia (in modern Turkey) at the time Paul wrote to them the New Testament Book (letter) of Galatians, and that the Celts originally came from what we now call the steppes of Russia.
+There is some indication that a “branch” of the Celts were living in Galatia (in modern Turkey) at the time Paul wrote to them the New Testament Book (letter) of Galatians, and that the Celts originally came from what we now call the steppes of Russia, migrating eastward over time through Turkey, to Spain and Portugal, and then—finally—to the British Isles.

 586 B.C.: Israelite Refugees